Theodora Llewelyn Davies: Early life and education

 Theodora Llewelyn Davies was born in Birkenhead on 18 April 1898 to Maurice Llewelyn Davies and May Roberts.
 She was one of three children with brother Roland and sister Mary.
 Her mother died in childbirth when she was four.
 Llewelyn Davies was raised by her father and her mother's sister, Nellie.
 She came from an illustrious family.
 Her father's sister was Margaret Llewelyn Davies and his brother was Arthur Llewelyn Davies.
 Her great aunt Emily Davies was the founder of Girton College in Cambridge, the first college for women.
 Her grandfather was Rev. John Llewelyn Davies, Rector of Christ Church, Marylebone, who was a strong advocate for women's education.
-She had a cousin Winifred Nicholson who was an artist.
+She had a cousin, Winifred Nicholson, who was an artist.
 Her daughter is Jane Wynne Willson.
 Llewelyn Davies attended Birkenhead High School before going on to St. Paul's Girls' School in London.
-She studied law in London University for a year in 1916 when the First world war had created capacity with so many students away fighting.
-In 1917 she went to Girton College.
+She studied law at London University for a year in 1916 when the First World War had created capacity with so many students away fighting.
+In 1917, she went to Girton College.
 Her brother Roland died in October 1918 in France.